Andor: Streaming

 Andor premiered on Disney+ on September 21, 2022, with the first three episodes being released.
 The rest of the 12-episode first season was released weekly, until November 23, 2022.
 The series previously was expected to debut in 2021, before production was delayed by the COVID-19 pandemic.
 It was originally set to premiere on August 31 with two episodes.
 In November 2022, Disney announced that the first two episodes of the first season would air on ABC on November 23, on FX on November 24, and Freeform on November 25, and be available on Hulu from November 23 through December 7.
 A similar move was to be also replicated across various countries in Europe, including Portugal, Spain, Poland and the Netherlands, with the first two episodes airing on Fox, on November 24 or 25, depending on the country.

 The second season, also consisting of 12 episodes, was expected to be released in August 2024, but because of delays in production due to the 2023 Hollywood labor disputes, it premiered on April 22, 2025, with three episodes released weekly until May 13.

 Home media

 The first season of Andor was released on Ultra HD Blu-ray and Blu-ray by Walt Disney Studios Home Entertainment on April 30, 2024, with SteelBook packaging, concept art cards, and bonus features, including featurettes.

-Andor: Season 1 had 59% of its sales come from the 4K Ultra HD version, which helped it secure the No. 1 spot on the 4K chart.
-It also ranked No. 3 on the Blu-ray chart for the week ending May 4, 2024.
+Andor: Season 1 had 59% of its sales come from the 4K Ultra HD Blu-ray version, which helped it secure the number one spot on the 4K chart.
+It also ranked third on the Blu-ray chart for the week ending May 4, 2024.